 Weekly Workers’ Compensation Benefits

-If your work injury prevents you from working for more than seven days, you should be eligible for weekly compensation benefits.
-In Georgia, these are paid at two-thirds (or 66%) of your average weekly wage (AWW) and cap out at $575 per week (Georgia Code §34-9-261).
+If your job injury prevents you from working for more than seven days, you should be eligible for weekly compensation benefits.
+Under Georgia compensation laws, these are paid at two-thirds (or 66%) of your average weekly wage (AWW) and cap out at $575 per week (Georgia Code §34-9-261).
 This amount may vary in other states, and the weekly cap can change per year.

 Your AWW is calculated by figuring your average earnings over a certain number of weeks prior to your work injury.